lexDAO/hackathon/README.md

 ### How2

 1. Convene a hackathon to crowdsource, compile and compose a formal submission based on public policy, market accepted practices (LexDAO prior consults) and specific preferred legislative wording;
+    1. get substantive redlining of WY 17-31 by Friday 12pm for consensus review by all members;
+    2. have members split into groups to cite market practices and polish annotations;
+    3. email, printshop at U WY to deliver committee.
-2. Nominate a LexDAO representive to address any questions at the Committee face [vid-meeting](https://wyoleg-gov.zoom.us/webinar/register/WN_ZZ-Tk063RTCbH38Z22SHJw);
+1. Nominate a LexDAO representive to address any questions at the Committee face [vid-meeting](https://wyoleg-gov.zoom.us/webinar/register/WN_ZZ-Tk063RTCbH38Z22SHJw);
-3. Document specific clauses for LLC operating agreements and the matching smart contract into a private wiki.
+1. Document specific clauses for LLC operating agreements and the matching smart contract into a private wiki.

 ### For3 (How much)
 As external raid, request sufficient LDM tokens for apprentices to earn membership and **enough gas to mint the PoAPs**. *Optionally* an advance (future grant application of $2k for gitcoin) for bounty for an OpenLaw markdown -> XHTML -> PDF toolchain.
 The members that **successfully contribute to the wiki** will be considered for [LEETH certification](https://medium.com/@NickJRishwain/legal-engineering-certification-via-nft-by-lexdao-891350abdc2d).